 There's a wonderful synergy of green living; you buy a chainsaw to deal with trees that fall in the garden; a commercial firewood splitter, powered by solar power energy means you no longer have to purchase fuel for the long winter.

-The latest wonder is a solution to the pesky Mexican bean beetle larvae that have devastated one of our favourite vegetables for the last three years; we decide to keep pasture fed hens for their choline rich eggs, excellent for the developing brains of our grandchildren, and they turn out to be solution to the nasty pest.
+The latest wonder is a solution to the pesky Mexican bean beetle larvae that have devastated one of our favourite vegetables for the last three years; we decide to keep pasture fed hens for their choline rich eggs, excellent for the developing brains of our grandchildren, and they turn out to be a solution to the nasty pest.

 Choline food sources are good for aging brains too, by the way; Helen and I are hoping to escape the big A.